saucelabs/sauce-docs/docs/visual-testing.md

 ### Baseline Matching

-When a new snapshot is uploaded, Visual Testing will select the matching baseline and will looks for changes between the snapshot and the baseline.
+When a new snapshot is uploaded, Visual Testing will compare the matching baseline with the snapshot and look for changes.

 For a new snapshot, the matching baseline is found based on the following properties:
 - `name`